MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 >[!NOTE]
 > Learn more about how to filter columns by values from the article [Filter values](filter-values.md).

-Applying this new step to your query will automatically update the **Transform file** function which will now require two parameters based on the two parameters that your **Transform Sample file** uses.
+Applying this new step to your query will automatically update the **Transform file** function, which will now require two parameters based on the two parameters that your **Transform Sample file** uses.

 ![Function updated with now two parameters](images/me-custom-function-with-second-parameter.png)

-Note that the **CSV files** query has a warning sign next to it.
-The reason behind this is that now that your function has been updated and it requires two parameters, the step where you invoke the function results in error values since only one of the arguments were passed to the **Transform file** function during the *Invoked Custom Function* step.
+The **CSV files** query has a warning sign next to it.
+The reason behind this is that now that your function has been updated and it requires two parameters, the step where you invoke the function results in error values since only one of the arguments was passed to the **Transform file** function during the *Invoked Custom Function* step.

 ![Errors after function update](images/me-custom-function-errors-after-function-update.png)